lanecodes/agrosuccess-sim/README.md

 # AgroSuccess

-Simulation model used for exploring influence of human decision making on ecological change.
+Simulation model used for exploring influence of human decision-making on land-cover change.

 ## Implemented study sites